BrunoFay/NLW-Return-Feedback-Widget-And-DoctorCare/README.md

 ## layout
 You can view the layout of the project through [this link](https://www.figma.com/community/file/1102912263666619803) You must have a Figma account to access it.

+## Server link repository
+You can view the ropository of the feedwidget server on [this link](https://github.com/BrunoFay/Server--NWL-Feedback-Widget)

 # Projeto NLW Feedback Front-end + Projeto NLW DoctorCare [PORTUGUESE]

 Resolvi unir os dois projetos da NLW Return em um único projeto.